 Read our top Plastic Surgery blogs for more on healing, surgery planning and minimising surgery risks.
 Whether or not we wish it were differently, our view of how we feel we look – impacts on our confidence in social situations.
 There’s no question that feeling we LOOK our best can help us to feel better – and improve our overall confidence levels, as long as we’re emotionally healthy and have realistic expectations about what cosmetic plastic surgery can – and cannot – accomplish in our lives.

 Changing lives is what inspires our leading Melbourne and Sydney Specialist Plastic Surgeons and non-surgical Skin Care and Injecting Team at Coco Ruby – to do what they do to help people find more harmony and satisfaction with their appearances.
 They use their surgical expertise to help people transform their lives by helping to bring more balance, physical comfort, appearance confidence and – in some cases, freedom from the pains of having an out of balance body, face, nose or breast area (such as reducing heavy, pendulous breast volume during a Reduction Mammoplasty procedure).

 Examples of how Plastic Surgery may help men and women include:

-- Providing freedom for males who have Gynecomastia and want male breast reduction to get rid of ‘man boobs’ or ‘moobs’ may also benefit from Male Breast Reduction Surgery
+- Providing freedom for males who have Gynecomastia and want male breast reduction to reduce ‘man boobs’ or ‘moobs’ may also benefit from Male Breast Reduction Surgery

 - Freedom from skin irritations or concerns about excess tummy skin folds (redundant skin) after pregnancy or after significant weight loss by performing a Tummy Tuck or Liposuction (which may also help improve incontinence and reduce back pain).